-Page 1

-Note: A copy of this form should be sent to your TCEQ Regional Office no later than the 20th day of the following month and the original to the TCEQ Compliance Monitoring Team (Mc224), Enforcement Division, P.O.
-Box 13087, Austin, TX 78711-3087

-If the accidental spill or discharge occurs at a Subscriber system (collection system only), use the RN associated to the collection system.
-If you are uncertain of your RN, you may call the TCEQ Regional Office for assistance.
+Page 1 tex: A copy of this form should be sent to your TCEQ Regional Office no later than the 20th day of the following month and the original to the TCEQ Compliance Monitoring Team C224), Enforcement Division, P.O.
+Box 13087, Austin, TX 78711-3087 the accidental spill or discharge occurs at a Subscriber system (collection system only), use the RN associated to the collection system.
+If you are uncertain of your RN, you may the TCEQ Regional Office or assistance.